pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + WordPress/implementing-preview.md

 1. Scroll down to the Application Passwords section and name your application password.
 1. Your new `WP_APPLICATION_PASSWORD` will be shown on screen.
 Copy this value somewhere safe.
-At anytime a new application password can be generated via the **Regenerate Variables** action in the preview site list.
+At any time a new application password can be generated via the **Regenerate Variables** action on the Pantheon Front-End Sites Settings page.
 1. We now have a client that can use our preview site.
-To configure the preview site, navigate to **Settings** > **Pantheon Front-End Sites** and click the **ADD PREVIEW SITE** button.
-Note: You will need the Pantheon Decoupled WordPress Preview Plugin installed and activated on your instance.
+To configure the preview site, navigate to **Settings** > **Pantheon Front-End Sites** and click the **Add Preview Site** button.
+Note: You will need the Pantheon Decoupled Plugin installed and activated on your instance.
 1. Set the URL to point to http(s)://{YOUR_SITE_URL}/api/preview replacing `{YOUR_SITE_URL}` with the URL of your frontend site, or `localhost:3000` for testing preview locally.